lzeng18/lzeng18/_posts/2018-9-17-R-Topic-Adjusted-R-Square value in Multiple Regression.md

-## Multiple Regression: how 2 (or more) explanatory variables explain 1 dependent (target) variable.
+### Predictive Analysis - Multiple Regression and using the Adjusted R-Square Value

 When we want to predict the outcome of a variable based on let's say, 2 other variables, we cannot run correlation ceofficient.
 Because that only explains correlation between 2 variables.

+* _Multiple Regression: how 2 (or more) explanatory variables explain 1 dependent (target) variable._

 When considering whether or not to use 2 or more explananatory variables as predictors, use the *adjusted* R-square value as your guide.
 This value tells you whether it is worth to add a new variable.